counc009/recipes/recipes/collards-and-cannellini-pasta.md

-# Collards and Cannellini Pasta
+# COLLARDS AND CANNELLINI PASTA
 ## info
 * About 30 minutes prep, 90 minutes total
 * about 6 servings